KimchiLab/CapTouchArduino/README.md

 The most up to date information will typically be in the Arduino .ino files.
 But the following should be a fairly standard configuration, most so for the single contact version.

 Connections:
-  Touch contact to MPR121 input
+Touch contact to MPR121 input:
   Connect your single ended contact wire to the MPR121 input, for single channel typically line 11

   MPR121 to Arduino: here an Uno
   Arduino 5V to the MPR121 Vin
   Arduino Ground to MPR121 GND
   Arduino SCL/A5 to MPR121 SCL
   Arduino SDA/A4 to MPR121 SDA

 Arduino to a monitoring system: elsewhere a Mega running OpBox protocols.
 Neither of these is necessary for testing the system.
-  Arduino 13/LED is the TTL output for a touch to send to another system Arduino 2 is the TTL input from another system for a reset to recalculate the baseline from another system
+  Arduino 13/LED is the TTL output for a touch to send to another system
+  Arduino 2 is the TTL input from another system for a reset to recalculate the baseline from another system

 # Configuration/Setup: Software
 Open up the CapTouch1_Arduino.ino file in the Arduino IDE (most recently tested with Arduino IDE v1.8.13).
-Make sure that the correct board is selected (e.g. Tools -> Board -> Arduino Uno) and the correct COM port (e.g. Tools -> Port -> COM4 (Arduino Uno) Uploade the code
+Make sure that the correct board is selected (e.g. Tools -> Board -> Arduino Uno)
+and the correct COM port (e.g. Tools -> Port -> COM4 (Arduino Uno)
+Uploade the code

 # Checking things work
 Open up the Arduino Serial Monitor (Tools -> Serial Monitor).
 Make sure the Baud Rate is set to 115200 baud
 You should get output similar to this:

 \CapTouch1_Arduino.ino
 Adafruit MPR121 Capacitive Touch sensor test
 Trying to connect to MPR121...
 MPR121 found!
 Start

 If so, you should be able to touch the circuit and see:
 1. A small red light on the MPR121 indicating contact
 2. A small orange light on the Arduino indicating contact